jonathanglassman/Test-Projects/Notify-Tech-Docs/source/documentation/api-keys.md

 ## Team and whitelist

-Use a team and whitelist key for end-to-end functional testing. _QP: How does this differ from above?_
+A team and whitelist key lets you send real messages to your team members and addresses/numbers on your whitelist whilst your account is still in trial mode.

-A team and whitelist key lets you send real messages to members of your team and addresses/numbers that you have added to your whitelist.
-You will get an error if you use these keys to send messages to anyone else.
+You will get an error if you use these keys to send messages to anyone who isn't on your team or your whitelist.

 Messages sent with a team and whitelist key appear on your dashboard and count against your text message and email allowances.